-Mastering the Skills of a Polymath to link and build skills and advance your skills without going back to school is achievable, here’s why you should start thinking like one.
+Mastering the Skills of a Polymath to build and advance your skill set without going back to school is achievable, here’s why you should start thinking like one.

-The proof is in the petri dish – a recent study found that the majority of Scientific Nobel Prize winners were skilled in creative skillsets vastly different to their scientific field.
+The proof is in the petri dish – the majority of Scientific Nobel Prize winners were skilled in creative skillsets vastly different to their scientific field.
 That’s where polymathy comes in.
-See a list of creatively inclined polymath scientists here.

 You’ve probably heard about Leonardo Da Vinci being a polymath, using his knowledge of mathematics, skills as an artist, and understanding of the principles of physics, to create striking works of art and design inventions centuries ahead of their time.
 This classical example, however, is so far removed from modern times that we often fail to realize that the potential for such capacity lies within us too.
 Da Vinci was just a meat-and-bones human, like you and me.

-Broadly speaking, a polymath must exercise these three components: breadth, depth, and integration.
+Broadly speaking, a polymath must exercise the three components of breadth, depth, and integration.
 It’s the component of integration that makes becoming a polymath more achievable.
 There is much to be explored in the components of breadth, depth, and integration, but this is outside the scope of this article.

 Each skill or field of knowledge, no matter how disparate, shares a set of practices of understandings with several others.
 It’s the integration of these that gives the polymath their unique perspective from which to set their skills apart and re-imagine concepts.
 Many of history’s ground-breaking scientists, for example, are very talented creatives, either in Music, Visual Arts, or Poetry.